markisoke/discord-movie-guesser/README.md

 1. The current `Winner` runs `/ntm movie The Dark Knight` with **screenshot 1 attached**.
    - Screenshot 1 is posted immediately via webhook, appearing as if sent by the winner.
    - The winner receives an ephemeral confirmation with timing details.
-   - A public message is posted once all 3 screenshots have been uploaded confirming the drop times for screenshots 2 and 3.
 2. The winner runs `/ntm screenshot` twice to upload screenshots 2 and 3.
+   - A public message is posted once all 3 are uploaded, showing when each will drop.
-   - Each is scheduled automatically and released by the bot.
+   - Each screenshot is released automatically by the bot on its scheduled time.
 3. Players type `/ntm guess <title>` to submit guesses (case-insensitive).
+   - Wrong guesses are tracked and shown in the recap at the end of the round.
 4. The first correct guess wins — the guesser earns points and gets the `Winner` role.
 5. If nobody guesses in time, the bot auto-reveals the answer, posts a recap, and opens a **free game** — anyone except the person who set the movie can start the next round.